 The Australian National Maritime Museum contains important items from the country’s maritime history and as an island nation, there is a lot of it!
 From the Eora First people to a replica of Captain Cook’s HMB Endeavour (one of the most accurate replica vessels in the world) to modern day Olympic sailors.
 There are 14 different working vessels plus a lighthouse permanently at the museum some of which can be entered and explored depending on weather conditions and if they are available.
 Some of these can even be hired for events like the SY Ena or taken out sailing for a harbour cruise like the Tall Ship: James Craig 1874 or even further along the coast of Australia like the HMB Endeavour.

 The Australian National Maritime Museum is located in Darling Habour across the water from the Sea Life aquarium and Madame Tussauds.
 The Pyrmont Bay ferry stop is just outside of the museum or it is not far from Town Hall train station.
-It is open 9.30am-5.00pm (or 6.00pm in January) and is completely free to visit any of the permanent galleries.
+It is open 10.30am-4.00pm and is completely free to visit any of the permanent galleries.
 Special temporary exhibits can sometimes cost more depending on what it is for and to visit the vessels on site you must get the Big Ticket which also includes entrance to any special exhibits or activities.
 This costs $32 for adults and $20 for children or concessions.

 There are several zoos in and around Sydney but Taronga Zoo has to be the best of them.
 It is the largest zoo in the city with around 4,000 animals from over 350 species and they also have a huge focus on conservation of native wildlife with breeding programs, habitat recovery and rescue and rehabilitation of injured and orphaned animals.
 Throughout the day there are regular keeper talks, animal feeding and shows (the bird show is not to be missed) which are included in the price of your ticket.
 If you really want to make your day special, they also have special experiences like becoming a keeper for the day and animal encounters.
 Last time I was there, we took part in the penguin encounter, hand feeding the zoo’s group of little penguins.